 Photo via kerice chen

-Needless to say, this is not a luxury-indulging décor.
+Needless to say, this is not luxury-indulging décor.

-It’s more of a setup where Lady Gaga would snap up another Golden Globe for an American Horror Story performance that comes at USD $43/night – the room!
+It’s more of a setup where Lady Gaga would snap up another Golden Globe for an American Horror Story performance.

 Located within walking distance from Krun Thon Buri BTS station, this B&B gem should definitely not be missed out if you’re looking for something out of the ordinary.

-3. All the world’s a stage – PlayHaus Thonglor Hotel (From 36 USD)
+3. All the world’s a stage – PlayHaus Thonglor Hotel (From USD $33)

 Fans of theatre will certainly fall in love with PlayHaus Thonglor Hotel, simply because it’s a play-themed hotel!